neam/docker-stack/README.md

     docker-compose up -d
     docker-compose ps

-Visit the following url in your browser:
+Run the following command and visit the returned url in your browser:

     docker-stack local url